Quantum Machine Learning with Classiq

 Using the VQE Primitive

-The Variational Quantum Eigensolver (VQE) is an algorithm used to find the ground state energy of a Hamiltonian operator, often described by Pauli operators or in the equivalent matrix form.
-The VQE was proposed by Peruzzo, A., McClean, J., Shadbolt, P. et al. in their paper "A variational eigenvalue solver on a photonic quantum processor" published in Nature Communications in 2014.
-You can find the original paper here.
+The Variational Quantum Eigensolver (VQE) is an algorithm for finding the ground state energy of a Hamiltonian operator, often described by Pauli operators or in the equivalent matrix form.
+The VQE was proposed in 2014 [1].

-2. Synthesize, Execute & Estimate Expectation Values: Synthesize the quantum model into a quantum program.
-Run the quantum program, measure, and calculate the expected value of the Hamiltonian based on this generated program.
+Synthesize, Execute, and Estimate Expectation Values: Synthesize the quantum model into a quantum program.
+Run the quantum program, then measure and calculate the expected value of the Hamiltonian based on this generated program.

-For more details, refer to the following review article:
+For more details, refer to this review article [2] and the corresponding preprint [3].

 Example Using Classiq

-Let's start with a simple example by creating a VQE algorithm that estimates the minimal eigenvalue of the following 2x2 Hamiltonian:
+Start with this example, creating a VQE algorithm that estimates the minimal eigenvalue of the following 2x2 Hamiltonian:

 from typing import List